gc-victor/reactive-component/README.md

    - Component methods are automatically bound to the instance
    - Clean event handler syntax

-3. Two-way Data Binding
+3. State Initialization + Reactive Display
-   - The `$state` directive creates bidirectional binding
+   - `$state` initializes a state key from the element’s initial text content
-   - DOM updates when state changes
+   - After initialization it is one-way: state updates the DOM
-   - State updates when DOM changes
+   - User edits do not propagate back (not two-way)

 Here's the complete example: